Dynamic scheduling in a partially fluid, partially lossy queueing system: Introduction

 In this paper, we analyse a single server queueing system with two heterogeneous customer classes.
 One class of customers is {\it eager}---they require service to commence (almost) immediately upon arrival.
 The performance of the eager class is captured by the blocking probability, i.e., the long run fraction of eager customers that are blocked.
 The second class of customers is {\it tolerant}---these customers can tolerate delays and may be queued.
 The performance of this class is captured via the mean response time of the tolerant customers.

 Service systems of this kind are motivated by modern cellular networks, which handle voice calls (which must be either admitted or dropped upon arrival) as well as data traffic (which can be queued).
+Another motivation comes from super-markets, where it is common practice to provide prioritized service to customers with fewer items via dedicated express counters; these customers have limited patience, and may balk/renege if service is not provided almost immediately.
 However, such part-loss, part-queueing multi-class service systems are analytically intractable even under the simplest scheduling disciplines (see \cite{Mahabhashyam05} and the references therein).
 In this paper, we derive tractable approximations of the performance experienced by each class using a certain fluid limit, referred to as the short-frequent-jobs (SFJ) limit.

 The SFJ limit corresponds to scaling the arrival rate as well as the service rate of the eager class to infinity, such that the offered load is held constant.
 This gives rise to a time-scale separation between the two classes, the eager class operating at a faster time-scale.
 Under the SFJ limit, we obtain a closed form characterization of the performance of both classes under a broad class of dynamic policies that allow the admission control of the eager class and the scheduling of both classes to be dependent on the current state of the system.\footnote{From here on, we follow the convention that admission control (if used) is included in the eager scheduling policy. } Interestingly, a dynamic pseudo-conservation law follows from this characterization (in the SJF limit)---the performance of both classes depends only on the standalone blocking probabilities (resulting when a single eager scheduling policy is used oblivious to the tolerant state) associated with the eager scheduling schemes employed for each occupancy level of the tolerant queue.
 In particular, the performance does not depend on the specific scheduling policies that generate those blocking probabilities, as well as on the details of the tolerant scheduler (subject to work conservation and serial, non-anticipative processing).
 Conservation laws typically allow one to compute the performance of a complex system in terms of the performance of simpler ones.
 In our case, once the relevant standalone blocking probabilities are known (these can usually be computed easily as they result from the analysis of a single-class loss system), one can compute the performance of both the classes.